 To be sure, any accused teacher deserves due process.
 But in the case of LAUSD the process is badly broken for teachers and students.
 Not all misconduct is alike, and abuse allegations should be handled as swiftly and professionally as possible to keep guilty teachers away from students and clear the names of innocent ones so they can get their lives and livelihoods back.

 But keeping students safe doesn’t require trampling over teachers’ basic civil rights, including the right of innocence until proven guilty.
 However, there are obvious commonsense precautions taken with those who choose to enter certain professions involving public safety.
 Police officers and doctors, not just teachers, are routinely placed on administrative leave away from the public and patients until they can be cleared.
 To be fair and just, these processes must be clearly spelled out and completed in a timely manner.
 But in LAUSD, bureaucratic bumbling appears to have reigned supreme for years.

 We’ll recall that a 2012 audit revealed LAUSD investigations typically didn’t start until months after abuse allegations were made.
 Even after they did, those investigations took years and cost taxpayers millions of dollars just to house teachers accused of misconduct with their students in off-campus offices, referred to as “rubber rooms.”

 But union leaders aren’t innocent, either.

-Several state and local teachers unions, including the California Teachers Association and United Teachers Los Angeles, helped torpedo a measure proposal two years ago that would have dramatically streamlined the process for removing actual predators from children’s classrooms.
+Several state and local teachers unions, including the California Teachers Association and United Teachers Los Angeles, helped torpedo a measure proposed two years ago that would have dramatically streamlined the process for removing actual predators from children’s classrooms.